 Virgin Atlantic Flying Club awards on LATAM

-Virgin Atlantic Flying Club has a partnership with LATAM, and I’d say that on balance, the program represents the overall best value for LATAM business class redemptions.
+Virgin Atlantic Flying Club has a partnership with LATAM, and I’d say that on balance, the program represents one of the better values for LATAM business class redemptions.
 You can book these awards through Virgin Atlantic’s website, and Virgin Atlantic also partners with all major transferable points currencies, making the points easy to accrue.

 Flying Club publishes an award chart for travel on LATAM.
 First there’s a one-way distance based award chart, which you can find below, for itineraries of up to 4,000 miles.